Read “Lake Mendota: Four Walks” in The Nature of Our Times online gallery.

 she spreads her limbs in a great X

-and the thirsty lichen is rough against her back
+thirsty lichen rough against her back

 the rock still holds the coolness of night

-and the scent of sagebrush hangs
+scent of sagebrush hangs

 in the air